Smooth profinite groups, I: geometrizing Kummer theory: Introduction.

 \section{Introduction.}

-Let $m$ be a positive integer and let $F$ be a field, of characteristic prime to $m$.
+Let $m$ be a positive integer and let $F$ be a field where $m \neq 0$.
 Fix a separable closure $F_s/F$ and denote by $\mu_m$ the Galois module of $m$-th roots of unity in $F_s$.
-Kummer theory, in its most elementary and purest form, states the following.
+Kummer theory, in its most elementary form, states the following.
 Consider the Kummer exact sequence

-Then, the Bockstein homomorphism, i.e. the associated boundary map is surjective by Hilbert's Theorem 90, with kernel $F^{\times m}$.
+Then, the Bockstein homomorphism, i.e. the associated boundary map is surjective by Theorem 90, with kernel $F^{\times m}$.

 For cohomology groups $H^n(F,\mu_m^{\otimes n})$ of degree $n>1$, producing a description of this kind, through tensor products of copies of $F^{\times}$ with appropriate relations, is a much more difficult problem.
-For this purpose, inspired by the Steinberg relations appearing in Matsumoto's description of the $K_2$ of fields, Milnor introduces in the sixties his $K$-groups, denoted by $K^M_n(F)$.
-Milnor, Bass and Tate then extend the Bockstein $\delta^1_{F,m}$ above to morphisms called Galois symbol (or norm residue map).
-Without stipulating it explicitly, they then question whether these could yield isomorphisms for any field $F$ of characteristic prime to $m$, a statement later known as the Bloch-Kato conjecture.
+For this purpose, inspired by the Steinberg relations in Matsumoto's description of $K_2(F)$, Milnor introduced in the sixties the $K$-theory groups $K^M_n(F)$.
+Milnor, Bass and Tate then extended the Bockstein $\delta^1_{F,m}$ above to morphisms called Galois symbol (or norm residue map).
+They question whether these yield isomorphisms for any field $F$ in which $m$ is invertible.
+This is the statement later known as the Bloch-Kato-Milnor conjecture.

 A major breakthrough towards this conjecture was achieved in 1982 by Merkurjev and Suslin, who solved it for $n=2$ \cite{MS}.
 In 1996, Voevodsky proved the case where $m$ is a power of $2$.
-He was awarded the Fields Medal in 2002 for this achievement.
-After tremendous efforts, a proof of the whole conjecture, then known as the Norm Residue Isomorphism Theorem, was completed in 2008 by Rost, Suslin, Voevodsky, and Weibel \cite{HW}.
+After tremendous efforts, a full proof of the conjecture was completed in 2008 by Rost, Suslin, Voevodsky, and Weibel \cite{HW}.
+The statement is now known as the Norm Residue Isomorphism Theorem.

-In this series of three articles, we are interested in studying structural properties of \emph{smooth profinite groups}, leading notably to a proof of the following statement, known to be equivalent to the Norm Residue Isomorphism Theorem (see \cite{Gi}, \cite{Me}).
+In this series of three articles, we are interested in studying structural properties of \emph{smooth profinite groups}, leading notably to a generalization of the following statement, equivalent to the Norm Residue Isomorphism Theorem (see \cite{Gi}, \cite{Me}).

 \begin{theorem-non} \quad\\ Let $F$ be a field and let $p$ be a prime, invertible in $F$.
 Then, the Bockstein associated with the exact sequence is trivial, for any positive integer $n$.\\ Equivalently, the induced map is surjective. \end{theorem-non}